-Jefferson is only one of two major hospital systems in the Philadelphia region to perform the DIEP flap reconstruction.
+Jefferson is only one of two major hospitals systems in the Philadelphia region to perform the DIEP flap reconstruction surgery.

 Our plastic surgeons are key members of Jefferson's multidisciplinary team providing comprehensive breast cancer care.
 Working together with breast imaging radiologists, breast surgeons, medical and radiation oncologists, and pathologists these specialists evaluate you and prepare a specially tailored treatment to meet your needs.

 Women choose breast reconstruction for different reasons and it is a personal decision.
 The goal of breast reconstruction is to restore the breast(s) to near normal shape, appearance, symmetry and size following mastectomy or lumpectomy surgery for breast cancer treatment.
 Breast reconstruction usually involves several procedures performed in stages, and can either begin at the time of mastectomy or be delayed until a later date.

 Our plastic surgeons continue to develop many new and advanced breast reconstruction techniques, and their goal is to make sure you are aware of the options available to you.

 Discussing Your Breast Reconstruction Options

 One of the first decisions you must make with your plastic surgeon is what type of breast reconstruction you will undergo.
 Our Jefferson plastic surgeons will examine your medical history, previous and current treatments and your state of health.
 They will address your concerns about breast reconstruction and expectation of your desired outcome.